user01010011/React_NASA_App/README.md

 ### Finished Features

-- Fetch data from NASA’s APOD API and display the resulting images
+- [x] Fetch data from NASA’s APOD API and display the resulting images
-- Display descriptive data for each image
+- [x] Display descriptive data for each image
-- Data-picker to be able to browse photos starting from a specific date
+- [x] Data-picker to be able to browse photos starting from a specific date

 ### Additional Features To Add

-- [] Infinite Scroll
+- [ ] Infinite Scroll
-- [] Like an image
+- [ ] Like & Unlike an image
-- [] Unlink an image

 ### Tech Stack